-Do you think that because you are a small business owner you do not have to withhold taxes from your employees' paychecks?
-Are you under the impression that the IRS will not notice the failure to remit tax payments?
-Even if the IRS does not immediately contact you regarding a failure to properly pay taxes, you can be sure that they do notice and you will suffer the consequences eventually.
+Are you a small business owner who owes back payroll taxes because you have not withheld taxes from your employees' paychecks?
+Do you simply need payroll tax help?
+Even if the IRS does not immediately contact you regarding a failure to properly pay taxes, you can be sure that they will notice you have not remitted payroll tax payments and you may end up facing serious consequences.

 Every business must remit payroll taxes to the IRS quarterly, after withholding the taxes from every paycheck.
 Tax payments are due in March, June, September, and December.
 As a business owner, you are responsible for determining the appropriate amounts of federal income tax, Medicare, and social security tax to withhold from employee paychecks.

-The federal government assesses payroll taxes and enforces compliance through the IRS.
+The federal government assesses payroll taxes and goes after back payroll taxes, enforcing compliance through the IRS.
 Payroll tax is the money an employer must withhold from employee wages and includes contributions to Social Security, Medicare, and unemployment insurance.

-If you own a business and have W-2 employees, you are required to withhold payroll taxes.
+If you own a business and have W-2 employees, you have some tax responsibilities related to your employees and your business.
 You must:

-• Withhold the appropriate income tax with the correct deductions for federal and state income tax
+• Withhold payroll taxes from your employees for the appropriate income tax amount with the correct deductions for federal and state income tax

 • Deduct FICA